paulo-ferraz-oliveira/rebar3_checkshell/README.md

 ### Command line options

-The only accepted (and compulsory) command option is `--files`, used as
+The only accepted command option is `--files`, used as

 ```console
 rebar3 checkshell --files=scripts/*.sh
 ```

+Since `files` can also come from `rebar.config`, the plugin makes an effort to merge both lists and apply the analysis on top of that.

 ### Check it out